 But what does that mean for you?

 It might mean coming along on one of my delightful, very small group trips to Paris, Provence, and beyond.
-Plus, if the idea of a creative retreat sounds lovely to you (a slower paced, more introspective, and connection-filled way to travel creatively) you are in luck, because I’m starting to offer those as well, with the first one taking place in Joshua Tree this October (2024).
+Plus, if the idea of a creative retreat sounds lovely to you (a slower paced, more introspective, and connection-filled way to travel creatively) you are in luck, because I’m starting to offer those as well, with the first one taking place in Joshua Tree in October of 2024.

-It might also mean being able to hand off your travel planning to someone you trust.
-After years and years of being the go-to trip planner for my family, friends, and various acquaintances on the internet, I decided to make this service a formal offering.
-So if you’re the kind of person who wants to make sure that your trip is as memorable as possible, with a focus on small, local establishments and independent makers, with an itinerary full of places and activities that are tailored specifically to your interests, then my custom travel design and/or one hour travel design consults will be right up your alley.
+It might also mean being able to get expert help with your travel planning.
+After years and years of being the go-to trip planner for my family, friends, and various acquaintances on the internet, as well as leading many guided trips, I decided to start offering 1:1 travel planning calls.
+So if you’re the kind of person who wants to make sure that your trip is as memorable as possible, with a focus on small, local establishments and independent makers, with an itinerary full of places and activities that are tailored specifically to your interests, then my one hour travel consultations will be right up your alley.

 And of course, for those times when you’re at home or at work, in your day to day schedule, but you still want that spark of inspiration that comes from exploring the world through creative eyes?
 Don’t worry, baby, because Letters from Eva——my weekly newsletter, which is more like a mini-magazine——is made for that very reason.
 You are welcome to join the 4000+ readers who love the interviews with designers, playlists for every mood, favorite links, insider travel guides, art discoveries, and other magic that I curate twice a month.